ethiry99/HW3_PyPoll/README.md

 # Insert winning candidate info

-This display was created by the code as shown below:
+These results and display were created by the code as shown below:

 # Insert winning cadidate code